-With a background in Arts Education and gallery work, originally from Warrington in the UK he now resides in Kilkenny, Ireland working as a freelance designer and gallery technician.
+With a background in Arts Education and gallery work, originally from Warrington Steven Aylin now resides in Kilkenny, Ireland working as a freelance designer and gallery technician.

 “I draw most days, it helps.
 It is a constant, a necessity, a chance to indulge and revel in the solitude it provides.
 Often I draw on found objects, scraps of paper, offcuts of wood, old floorboards, broken records.
 Using paint, print and drawing techniques I put images on a variety of surfaces using whatever I can get my hands on.
 Frequently work is destroyed or worked over, the pleasure comes from the doing, the working of the surface, of repetitious marks being made.